LedaThemis/kodachiJS/README.md

 ### src

-Contains all source files related to kodachi.
+Contains all source files related.

 #### commands

-Contains all source files related to commands in kodachi.
+Contains all source files related to commands.

 #### events

-Contains all source files related to events in kodachi.
+Contains all source files related to events.

 #### interfaces

+Contains all source files related to interfaces.

+#### lib

-Contains all source files related to interfaces in kodachi.
+Contains all source files related to database methods for models.

 #### models

-Contains all source files related to database models in kodachi.
+Contains all source files related to database models.

 #### tasks

-Contains all source files related to tasks in kodachi.
+Contains all source files related to tasks.